BioCool-Lab/PSSMCOOL/README.md

 ```

 # PSSM-AC
 <font size="4">This feature, which stands for auto-covariance transformation, for column j, calculates the average of this column as shown in Figure 2, Then subtracts the resulting number from the elements on the rows i and i + g of this column, and finally multiplies them and calculates the sum by changing the variable i from 1 to L-g.
-Because the variable j changes between 1 and 20 and the variable g changes between 1 and 10, eventually a feature vector of length 200 will be obtained [@zou2013accurate].</font>
+Because the variable j changes between 1 and 20 and the variable g changes between 1 and 10, eventually a feature vector of length 200 will be obtained.</font>

 <br></br>
 ![](vignettes/figures/pssm_ac.jpg)